 The Red Arrow

 Even with its retro charm, though, this one-of-a-kind luxury train is as up-to-date and modern as any sleeper carriage found in about any country.
-A wonderful experience especially in first class, where you are alone or with your traveling partner, and you can enjoy a traveling bedroom with a great view.
+A wonderful experience especially in first class, where you are alone or with your traveling partner, and can enjoy a bedroom with a great, and moving, view.

-And now off to St.Petersburg.
-Grand, impressive, absolutely stunning.
+A very impressive city.
 Even the Zara shop (strategically located in the Nevsky Prospect – a must see street), with its beautiful high ceiling covered in frescos and antique interior is more special than any other one I have seen.